 Essential Trip Card

-The ETC will subsidize about two to three round trips by taxi per month for older adults (persons 65 and older) and people with disabilities.
-Eligible participants will pay 20% of the cost of a regular cab ride fare for essential trips.
-The program uses taxis to take people on essential trips like going to the grocery store, pharmacy or another necessary medical trip during the shelter-in-place period.
+The ETC program subsidizes about two to three round trips by taxi per month for older adults (persons 65 and older) and people with disabilities.
+Eligible participants pay 20% of the cost of a regular cab ride fare for essential trips.
+The program uses taxis to take people on essential trips like going to the grocery store, pharmacy or another necessary medical trip.
 Customers who pay $12 will receive $60 value for taxi trips on a debit card.

 To qualify for the program, customers must meet at least one of these qualifications: